-February 15 (annual report) Year 2017
+February 15 (annual report) Year 2018

-- C) Program name: Intensive Management of Sitka Black-tailed deer in a portion of Game Management Unit 1A. - D) Existing program has an associated Operational Plan: Version 1.February 2013 - E) Game Management Unit fully or partly included in IM program area: Portion of Unit 1A including Gravina Island and Cleveland Peninsula. - F) IM objectives for Unit 1A deer: population size 15,000, harvest 700 - G) Month and year the current predation control program was originally authorized by the Board: March 2013. - H) Predation control is temporarily inactive.
-While the intensive management plan for a portion of Unit 1A was authorized by the BOG in March 2013, the predator control program has remained inactive pending refinement of techniques for measuring changes in deer and wolf abundance. - I) If active, month and year the current predation control program: The predation control program for a portion of Unit 1A has never been active. - J) A habitat management program funded by the Department or from other sources is currently active in this IM area: $\underline{No}$ - K) Size and geographic description of the IM program area: The experimental wolf reduction or treatment area is limited to Gravina Island (248 km2 or 96 mi2), approximately 2% of the land area in Unit 1A (77,700 km2 or 5,300 mi2).
-The IM Plan also identifies a comparison area on the Cleveland Peninsula (834 km2 or 322 mi2) (Figure 1).
+- C) Program name: Intensive Management of Sitka Black-tailed deer in a portion of Game Management Unit 1A. - D) Existing program has an associated Operational Plan: Version 1.
+February 2013 - E) Game Management Unit fully or partly included in IM program area: Portion of Unit 1A including Gravina Island and Cleveland Peninsula. - F) IM objectives for Unit 1A deer: population size 15,000, harvest 700 - G) Month and year the current predation control program was originally authorized by the Board: March 2013. - H) Predation control is temporarily inactive.
+While the intensive management plan for a portion of Unit 1A was authorized by the BOG in March 2013, the predator control program has remained inactive pending refinement of techniques for measuring changes in deer and wolf abundance. - I) If active, month and year the current predation control program: The predation control program for a portion of Unit 1A has never been active. - J) A habitat management program funded by the Department or from other sources is currently active in this IM area: No - K) Size and geographic description of the IM program area: The experimental wolf reduction or treatment area is limited to Gravina Island (248 km or 96 mi), approximately 2% of the land area in Unit 1A (77,700 km or 5,300 mi).
+The IM Plan also identifies a comparison area on the Cleveland Peninsula (834 km or 322 mi) (Figure 1).